 Compassion is an expression of kindness.
-It is giving to others the same kindness that God has extended to me.
-It is based on the conviction that, If, everyone has value to God, then I should value everyone I meet.
+It is giving others the same kindness that God has extended to me.
+It is based on the conviction that, If everyone has value to God, I should value everyone I meet.

 Creativity is having a vision of how things could be and giving tangible expression to these ideas and concepts.

 Humility is seeing my value to myself, others, and God correctly.

 Wisdom is strategic thinking.
 It is the ability to see alternative ways of approaching a problem.
 To see potential solutions and obstacles and then acting on that information.

 Joy is the moment-by-moment decision to laugh at oneself and life’s circumstances with a view toward a better tomorrow.

 Excellence is giving your best effort at everything you do, at all times, and in all circumstances.
 Some would refer to this as a good work ethic.